 It’s a checking account that boasts an APY or an annual percentage yield that’s comparatively higher than the ones furnished by normal checking accounts.
 An ordinary checking account doesn’t offer any interest.
 This signifies that the annual percentage yield is 2% or higher.

 The best offer that you can get is 3% and 4%.
 It can get higher on certain occasions.
 Yes, it’s different from a high-yield savings account.
-Since the high-yield checking accounts happen to be an attractive financial product, there are certain issues that you need to consider.
+Since high-yield checking accounts happen to be an attractive financial product, there are certain issues that you need to consider.

 Requirements for Opening a High-Yield Checking Accounts

 A high-yield checking account that you have will offer you a return on the investment that you make.
 However, this doesn’t at all imply that you can consider it as your savings account.
 The bank might set forth some criteria for you to qualify for a high-yield checking account.
-You might have to do quite a few activities like making a required number of check or debit card transactions every month, have a recurring direct deposit, or withdrawing money from the ATM for the required number of times every month.
+You might have to do quite a few activities like making a required number of check or debit card transactions every month, having a recurring direct deposit, or withdrawing money from the ATM for the required number of times every month.

 If you know how exactly you should treat your checking account, then carrying out these activities shouldn’t pose a problem for you at all.
 If you don’t maintain the minimum balance in your APY checking account, you might have to incur a fee.

 Moreover, you might lose the high annual percentage yield as well.
-Ensure that yo go through the fine print that your bank provides before opening a checking account.
+Ensure that you go through the fine print that your bank provides before opening a checking account.
 That will help you understand which term signifies what.

 Does a High-Yield Checking Account Charge Fees?